What is ECE 22.05 (concerning the approval of protective crash helmets)?

 It’s a bit of a grey area because if it went to court and you could prove to a judge that they’re identical helmets, you might well be OK.

-But the problem lies with the fact that if you got pulled over by the police, they could look at your helmet and expect to see the correct ECE tags and stickers on your helmet.
-And if it hasn’t got them, that means you’re not wearing a legal helmet.
+But the problem lies with the fact that if you got pulled over by the police, they could look at your helmet and expect to see the correct DOT stickers and ECE tags and stickers in/on your helmet.
+And if it hasn’t got them, then that officially means you’re not wearing a legal helmet.

 For more information on pretty well everything to do with crash helmets, see our motorcycle crash helmets guides pages.